-- A person who served in the Armed Forces of the United States, who:
+- Served in the Armed Forces of the United States, who:

-- Was discharged under honorable conditions after a period of active duty, other than active duty for training, as evidenced by a DD Form 214 or other official documentation, or
+- Been discharged under honorable conditions after a period of active duty, other than active duty for training, as evidenced by a DD Form 214 or other official documentation, or

 - Died in service or was killed in action, or